Apolyonn/BadBank/README.md

 Description/Motivation: This is a full stack application built to demonstrate an app using the MERN stack and authentication.

 Installation Guidelines: Clone this repository to start using git clone and then pull it to your enviroment with git pull.
-While in your editor, use npm init to downl;oad the dependencies.
+While in your editor, use npm init to download the dependencies.

 Technology used: This app was built with the MERN stack.
 React.js, Express, MondoDB and Node.JS